openstreams/wflow/doc/wflow_routing.rst

 :N_FloodPlain.tbl:
     Manning's N for the floodplain.
 A floodplain is always linked to a river cell.
 Defaults to 2* N of the river

+:ResDemand.tbl:
+    Lookup table of demand (:math:`m^3/s`) for reservoir locations.

+:ResMaxRelease.tbl:
+    Lookup table of maximum release capcity (:math:`m^3/s`) for reservoir locations.

+:ResMaxVolume.tbl:
+    Lookup table of reservoi maximum volume (:math:`m^3`) for reservoir locations.

+:ResTargetFullFrac:
+    Lookup table of the target maximum full fraction (0-1) (:math:`m^3/s`) for reservoir locations.

+:ResTargetMinFrac:
+    Lookup table of the target minimum full fraction (0-1) (:math:`m^3/s`) for reservoir locations.

 As with all models the lookup tables can be replaced by a map with the same name (but with the .map extension) in the staticmaps directory.

 staticmaps
 ~~~~~~~~~~